sebastiaanluca/laravel-router/README.md

 SebastiaanLuca\Router\RouterServiceProvider::class,
 ```

-The following step is __optional__, but encouraged to simplify setup and allow you to use some neat functionality this package offers.

-Your application's HTTP kernel (usually found at `app\Http\Kernel` in your project) should extend the package's custom kernel instead of the default.
+Next, your application's HTTP kernel (usually found at `app\Http\Kernel` in your project) should extend the package's custom kernel instead of the default.
 So just replace `use Illuminate\Foundation\Http\Kernel as HttpKernel;` at the top of the class with the following line:

 ``` php
 use SebastiaanLuca\Router\Kernel as HttpKernel;